It might not always be obvious, but data accompanies everything that we do in business. So relying data-driven marketing shouldn’t come as a surprise.

 It’s hard to imagine a digital-first business that doesn’t have a presence on social media these days.
 Besides being a channel to create strong customer relationships, social media also generates traffic for your website and promotes the brand.

 Email marketing can easily be the most effective marketing channel when done right.
 It is widely used and allows building relationships with their prospects in a convenient way.
-But more importantly, it is a way to communicate with your audience directly, unlike social media, where factors like algorithms can come in the way.
+But more importantly, it is a way to communicate with your audience directly.
+It’s different from social media, where factors like algorithms can come in the way.

 The two most common metrics are Open Rate and Click Through Rate (CTR, how many subscribers click on links in an email) in email marketing.
 For a more in-depth understanding, look into List Growth Rate, Bounce Rate (how many emails don’t get delivered), and Unsubscribes.